Looking for the best foodie destinations in the US? Discover the best places to eat in the United States, top restaurants & typical American dishes.

 Disha Smith – Disha Discovers

-Tempe, a college town near Phoenix, is not just well known for Arizona State University, but it also has an amazing brew and food scene.
+Tempe, a college town near Phoenix, is not just well known for Arizona State University, but it also has an amazing brew and food scene which makes it one of the US cities with the best food.

 Four Peaks Brewery is one of the best bars in the Phoenix area and is famous for delicious eats along with its amazing beers.
 There are always seasonal beers on tap, but the most popular are the Kilt Lifter and the white ale.
 They serve a variety of food including the typical bar food, but they also have some eats that are inspired by Germany and the Southwest.